 According to GlobalData’s Technology Foresights, which uses over 668,000 patents to analyze innovation intensity for the pharmaceutical industry, there are 80+ innovation areas that will shape the future of the industry.

 Genetically modified T-cells is a key innovation area in genomics

 Genetically modified T-cells are a kind of immunotherapy that uses patients’ own T-cells to kill the cancer cells.
 The various modified T-cell therapies include chimeric antigen receptor T-Cell (CAR-T) therapy and T-Cell Receptor (TCR) therapy.
 They are made by collecting T-cells from patients, re-engineering them in a laboratory and then inserting them back into the patient.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 90+ companies, spanning technology vendors, established pharmaceutical companies, and up-and-coming start-ups engaged in the development and application of genetically modified T-cells.
+According to GlobalData, there are 170 companies, spanning technology vendors, established pharmaceutical companies, and up-and-coming start-ups engaged in the development and application of genetically modified T-cells.

 Key players in genetically modified T-cells – a disruptive innovation in the pharmaceutical industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.